SASS® 3100 Plus:

 Dry Air Sampler PLUS Particle Extractor

-A complete solution for your air sampling challenges.
-Combines the high-efficiency of our SASS 3100 Dry Air Filter Sampler with our SASS 3010 Particle Extractor.
+The SASS® 3100 Plus is the complete solution for your air sampling challenges.
+It combines the high-efficiency of our SASS 3100 Dry Air Filter Sampler with our SASS 3010 Particle Extractor.
 This combination provides you with the ability to collect airborne particulates, pathogenic bacteria and spores and then extract and collect the sample into a liquid form for analysis.

 - ISO 14698-1 compliant